classroomtechtools/virtualgs/README.md

 hello world
 ```

-## Example

-You have an appscripts project whose codebase is complicated enough that you'd like to build it with modern tools, like unit testing.

-Or you're learning JavaScript using Google's AppScripts.

-Put all your appscript code into a directory, and then use `npm test` with ava to execute the pieces of code you're testing.

-Use mocks to fill in identifiers that are not available locally.

 ## Motivation

 Decoupling scripts from the online V8 AppsScripts engine has potential benefits, mostly in the development cyle.
 We can use this tool to run test to ensure code works.